siemens/OOASP/asp_interactive_configuration/DOC.md

 ### Knowledge Base

-The Knowledge Bases are handled using the `KB` class in [ooasp/kb.py](ooasp/kb.py).
-This class provides usefully functionality to load, edit, and visualize Knowledge Bases.
+The Knowledge Bases are handled using the `OOASPKnowledgeBase` class in [ooasp/kb.py](ooasp/kb.py).
+This class provides useful functionality to load, edit, and visualize Knowledge Bases.
 The string representation of the objects of this class are ASP facts.

 ### Configuration